catid/calico/README.md

 #### Encryption

+To achieve low overhead, the ChaCha14 stream cipher was chosen for use in Calico.
+The choice of this stream cipher was motivated by the lack of padding for lower overhead and the speed of the ChaCha stream cipher.

-The cipher chosen for encryption is the ChaCha cipher, which has a selectable number of rounds.
+The stream cipher chosen for encryption is the ChaCha cipher, which has a selectable number of rounds.
 The number of rounds is commonly post-fixed to the name of the cipher as in "ChaCha8" is an 8-round version of the ChaCha cipher.
-ChaCha14 is the one used in Calico.

 To optimize the ChaCha function for servers and reduce the impact of using strong cryptography, the [chacha-opt](https://github.com/floodyberry/chacha-opt) implementation